h4tr3d/fsm_variant/README.md

 using LampSwitchFsm = vfsm::Fsm<FsmContext, Off, On>;
 ```

-First type - Context defined about  that provides `operator()()` and transition table.
+First type - Context was defined above, just a type that provides `operator()()` - transition table.
 Next types just an enumeration
 of the states handled by the State Machine.

 Next, create instance and process it: